GeorgeHaansraj/GeorgeHaansraj/README.md

 ##### About Me
 <p align="justify">
 I'm an Informatics Engineering student at the Sumatera Institute of Technology.
 Currently I am starting to focus on studying the fields of AI and cybersecurity.
-Di sini saya mempublikasikan beberapa repositori belajar saya dengan maksud berlatih dan backup data project.
+Here I publish some of my learning repositories for the purpose of practicing and backing up project data.
 </p>

 ##### Highlighted Projects